david-p-sorensen/Azure-Sentinel-Honeypot-SIEM/README.md

 # Azure-Sentinel-Honeypot-SIEM

 ## Summary
 In this project, I set up a virtual machine on Azure with a publically routable IP address and configure the firewalls to allow hackers from anywhere to attempt to log in.
-Then, I use a Geolocation.io API Key with a powershell script to extract the IP addresses of hackers and display them on a Sentiel world map.
+Then, I use a Geolocation API with a powershell script to extract the IP addresses of hackers and display them on a Sentiel world map.

 ## Technologies Used